antoninavechorko/Shoes-app/README.md

 ## Commits

-every branch should contain action that discribe for what this branch is created (create, fix, update...)
+Every branch should contain action that discribe for what this branch is created (create, fix, update...)

 ## Deploy

-we deployed our aplication on vercel [Shoes shop](https://shoes-shop-solvd.vercel.app/products)
+We deployed our aplication on vercel [Shoes shop](https://shoes-shop-solvd.vercel.app/products)

 ## Website structure